Browse by Medical Category

-Massachusetts General Hospital Imaging provides prostate MRI services at Mass General Imaging - Chelsea.
+Massachusetts General Hospital Imaging provides prostate MRI services at on our main campus in Boston.
 Our staff places priority on making your journey through the imaging process comfortable, safe, and successful.
 All images are read by a radiologist with specialty expertise in the area of the body being studied.

 Prostate MRI overview

 Multiparametric MRI of the prostate showingbilateral tumor in the peripheral zone.

 Magnetic Resonance Imaging, or MRI, is a valuable, painless, diagnostic test that allows radiologists to see inside some areas of the body that cannot be seen using conventional X-rays.
 MRI produces a series of cross-sectional pictures.
 MRI technology has advanced so much in recent years that it has greatly altered treatment courses.
 Physicians can detect many conditions in earlier stages, greatly optimizing patient outcomes.Prostate MRI uses a special form of MRI called DCE (dynamic contrast enhanced) MRI, which looks at how your body's tissues absorb a contrast material over time.
 Because tumors act differently than normal tissue, this can help to pinpoint and characterize tumor activity.
 Sophisticated image-analysis software helps radiologists to interpret the MRI results.

 Mass General Imaging uses state-of-the-art MRI scanners to take pictures with very high resolution.
 These images give your physician important information in diagnosing your medical condition and planning a course of treatment.

 All of our equipment is maintained in top condition, meeting not only the standards set by the federal government, but also by those set by Mass General Hospital's health physicists.

 MRI scanners do not use X-rays.
 Instead, they use a very strong magnet and radio frequency.